MicrosoftDocs/msteams-docs/msteams-platform/toolkit/create-new-project.md

 ms.date: 03/14/2022
 ---

-# Create a new Teams app using Teams Toolkit
+# Create a new Teams app

-To create a new Teams app using Teams Toolkit, you can select from one of the following options:
+Select one of the following option to create a new Teams app using Teams Toolkit:

 * [Create a new Teams app](create-new-project.md#create-a-new-teams-app)
 * [View samples](create-new-project.md#create-a-new-teams-app-using-view-samples)